-Soffits and Fascia and How They Effect Your Home
+Soffits and Fascia and How They Affect Your Home

 One of the most under appreciate part of your roof is the part that is under it.
 Soffits and fascia protect your attic from intruders like rodents and varmints.
 They keep your gutters on your roof.
 Without the soffit and fascia your roof could collapse.